jpoechill/CallForCode/README.md

 Thank you for choosing to contribute to this project!

-0. Join our Slack channel (invite link if it works).
+0. Join our Slack channel (<a href="https://join.slack.com/t/wsms-contributors/shared_invite/enQtNzI2Mjk5MDM2Mzg0LTUyYWYwMjNiN2U3MTJlMDhhYmFlNWNlOGQ4ZWJkYWE0MTAzZjU0MjYzYzkxNWExNDMxMjViZWNhY2MxZmZkODE">invite link</a>).

-1. We hold bi-weekly phone calls with 2-3 client contacts.
-Meeting minutes will be located in <a href="https://drive.google.com/drive/folders/10XQV-3Z71ZYGFno3BFoPAunxVdZGDOM5?usp=sharing">this folder</a>.
+1. Meeting minutes from review calls with the United Way contacts will be located in <a href="https://drive.google.com/drive/folders/10XQV-3Z71ZYGFno3BFoPAunxVdZGDOM5?usp=sharing">this folder</a>.

 2. Please review the <a href="./docs">project documentation</a>.
-This will help you understand the motivation behind the existing code and areas of improvement (there are many).
+This will help you understand the motivation behind the existing code and areas of improvement (there are many areas of improvement).

 3. Please see our <a href="docs/CONTRIBUTING.md">Contributing</a> guide

 4. We highly recommend that you read through the latest Meeting Minutes to stay up to speed with the latest and greatest.

 5. Please add to the documentation!
-Please don't hesitate to create or add to the documentation of this project by opening a PR by following our (link to PR template).
 Correcting even the smallest typo helps.

-6. Reach out in Slack (link) if you're not sure how to contribute, want to collaborate, or have any questions on something you are working on.
+6. Reach out in Slack (<a href="https://join.slack.com/t/wsms-contributors/shared_invite/enQtNzI2Mjk5MDM2Mzg0LTUyYWYwMjNiN2U3MTJlMDhhYmFlNWNlOGQ4ZWJkYWE0MTAzZjU0MjYzYzkxNWExNDMxMjViZWNhY2MxZmZkODE">invite link</a>) to keep abreast of the latest and greatest, if you're not sure how to contribute, want to collaborate, or have any questions on something you are working on.